curl/everything-curl/usingcurl/downloads/browsers.md

 activates different parsers depending on what kind of content it thinks it gets.
 For example, if the data is HTML it will parse it to display a web page and possibly download other sub resources such as images, JavaScript and CSS files.
-When curl downloads a HTML it will just get that single HTML resource, even if it, when parsed by a browser, would trigger a whole busload of more downloads.
+When curl downloads HTML it will just get that single HTML resource, even if it, when parsed by a browser, would trigger a whole busload of more downloads.
 If you want curl to download any sub-resources as well, you need to pass those URLs to curl and ask it to get those, just like any other URLs.